giry-dev/mangrove-docs/docs/SDK/getting-started/basic-offer.md

 # Post Simple Offer

-Posting a simple offer is also referred to as an %%on-the-fly offer|OTF%%.
+Posting a simple offer is also referred to as an %%on-the-fly offer|on-the-fly-offer%%.

 ## Prerequisites